cnguy/kayn/README.md

 * `yarn build`
 to build. `yarn example` runs this command
 * `yarn test`
-does not exist atm

 # Changelog

 Go to [CHANGELOG.md](https://github.com/cnguy/kayn/blob/master/CHANGELOG.md).

-While this library is pre-1.0.0, breaking changes may be made, but will be documented and will generally not be drastic.
+As long this library is pre-1.0.0, breaking changes may be made, but will be documented and will generally not be drastic.
+Upon 1.0.0, SemVer will be followed strictly.

 # Disclaimer